+Finally, we note that similar consideration as in (a) above were independently made in Nikeghbali and Yor~\cite{NY06}.

-We stress that the boundary condition $U(x)/x\to 0$ as $x\to\i$ for \eqref{eq:odeayequation} is essential in part $a)$.
-Indeed, consider $N_t=1/Z_t$ the inverse of a three dimensional Bessel process.
-Note that $N_t$ satisfies our hypothesis and it is well known that $N_t$ is a strict local martingale (cf.~Exercise V.2.13 in Revuz and Yor \cite{ry}).
-Then for $U(x)=x$ we have $M^U_t(N)=N_t$ is also a strict local martingale but obviously we have $U(x)-U'(x)x=0$.
+We stress that the boundary condition $U(x)/x\to0$ as $x\to\i$ for \eqref{eq:odeayequation} is essential in part (a).
+Indeed, consider $N_t=1/Z_t$ the inverse of a three-dimensional Bessel process.
+Note that $N_t$ satisfies our hypothesis, and it is well known that $N_t$ is a strict local martingale (cf. Exercise V.2.13 in Revuz and Yor \cite{ry}).
+Then for $U(x)=x$ we have $M^U_t(N)=N_t$ is also a strict local martingale, but obviously we have $U(x)-U'(x)x=0$.